Xxathyx/MediaPlayer/README.md

 # MediaPlayer
-Allows you to play and use various medias as videos on Minecraft.
+Allows you to play and use various medias such as videos on Minecraft.